undp-aprc/idap/sites/all/modules/mailmime/README.markdown

 *    `PEAR5.php`

-1. One way to satisfy the requirements is to run the following command from a Unix root shell prompt:
+1. One way to satisfy the requirements is to run the following commands from a Unix root shell prompt:

      `pear install -a Mail_Mime`
+     `pear install Mail_mimeDecode`

-     The `-a` parameter ensures that dependencies, including `Mail/mimeDecode.php` and `Mail/mimePart.php`, are also installed.
+     The `-a` parameter ensures that dependencies, including `Mail/mimePart.php`, are also installed.

 2. Another way is to install and enable the [Include](http://drupal.org/project/include) module before enabling the